Jean Monnet: Private life

-In August 1929, during a dinner party in Paris, the 41-year-old Monnet met 22-year-old Italian painter Silvia Giannini (17 August 1907 – 22 August 1982) who had recently married Francisco Giannini, an employee of Monnet when he was a representative in Italy.
+In August 1929, during a dinner party in Paris, the 41-year-old Monnet met 22-year-old Italian painter Silvia Giannini (17 August 1907 – 22 August 1982) who had recently married Francesco Giannini, an employee of Monnet when he was a representative in Italy.
 In April 1931, Silvia gave birth to a daughter, Anna, whose legal father was Giannini.

-Since divorce wasn't allowed in most European countries, Silvia and Jean Monnet met in Moscow, as it was possible there to obtain citizenship and residence qualifications rapidly, and to divorce and remarry at once.
-In 1934, he returned from China via the Trans-Siberian railway, she from Switzerland.
+Since divorce was difficult or impossible to obtain in most European countries, Silvia and Jean Monnet met in Moscow, as it was possible there to obtain citizenship and residence qualifications rapidly and to divorce and remarry at once.
+In 1934, he returned from China via the Trans-Siberian Railway, she from Switzerland.
 He arranged for Silvia to obtain Soviet citizenship; she immediately divorced her husband and married Jean Monnet.
 The idea for the Moscow marriage came from Dr. Ludwik Rajchman, whom Monnet had met during his time at the League of Nations (Rajchman was connected to the Soviet Ambassador to China, Dmitrij Bogomołow).
 It seems that the American and French ambassadors in Moscow, William Bullitt and Charles Alphand, also played a role.
 The custody of Anna was a problem; in 1935 Silvia took refuge with Anna in the Soviet consulate in Shanghai, where they were living at the time because Francisco Giannini was trying to obtain custody of the child.
 The legal battle was decided in favour of Silvia in 1937 in New York, but the ruling wasn't recognized by some other countries.

 In 1941 Monnet and Silvia had another daughter, Marianne.
 The Monnet family returned to France in 1945 and, after the death of Francisco Giannini in 1974, the couple married canonically in the cathedral of Lourdes.
 Silvia Monnet was very important to her husband throughout their forty-five years of marriage, according to Louis Joxe, Monnet "would spend hours writing to his wife, whose opinion mattered more to him than that of anyone else".